Jesus said, "Let the little children come to me . . . for it is to such as these that the kingdom of God belongs" (Mark 10:14)

 Children and communion

 We believe that in the sacred meal of bread and wine we encounter Christ; we also believe we encounter Christ in one another.
 Indeed the community of all Christian people is often called "the body of Christ."
 Our standard practice is to offer communion to children who have been baptized, though always at the discretion of the child's parents.
 You will notice even very young children (as young as one year old) receiving communion.
 We do so because we trust children's capacity to grow in their understanding of the sacrament over time through the experience of receiving.
 Jesus after all did say, "let the little children come to me."
 This is a change that has occurred in the last twenty years - it used to be common for children to go through a formal process of instruction before receiving communion.
-If your child is baptized but has not yet begun receiving communion and you would like explore how to introduce him or her to receiving communion, please speak with Rev. Elizabeth.
+If your child is baptized but has not yet begun receiving communion and you would like explore how to introduce him or her to receiving communion, please call the office and we will arrange to have our interim priest in charge talk to you.